gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 Layers that are lower in the network contain more-local, less-abstract representations and lead to dream patterns that look more geometric.
 Layers that are higher up lead to more-recognizable visual patterns based on the most common objects found in ImageNet, such as dog eyes, bird feathers, and so on.
 #### Wrapping up
+* DeepDream consists of running a convnet in reverse to generate inputs based on the representations learned by the network.
+* The results produced are fun and somewhat similar to the visual artifacts induced in humans by the disruption of the visual cortex via psychedelics.
+* Note that the process isn't specific to image models or even to convnets.
+It can be done for speech, music, and more.